ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d3 - a - DOM - Introduction and Selectors.md

   <!--

-  @todo: add quick exercise in the middle
-   (ex. before we see attributes)
+  @todo: add quick exercise in the middle of this session (ex. before we see attributes)

   -->